poliastro/documents/README.md

 * Include more gravitational and atmospheric ones.
 * Documentation usage on `EarthSatellite` and tutorials on its usage.

-**This proposal would lead to feasible amount of work during the program.
-It might open new development branches within the project and attract more users.**

 Validation and testing
 ----------------------